SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 You become a master of whirling death, gaining the following benefits:
 • Increase your Strength or Dexterity by 1, to a maximum of 20.
 • Once during your turn when you take the Attack action while wielding a greatsword, greataxe or maul, you can replace one attack to instead launch a Whirlwind Attack.
-Whirlwind Attack makes one attack roll against all enemy creatures within 5ft of you but doesn’t add your attribute modifier to damage dealt (unless that modifier is negative).
+Whirlwind Attack makes one attack roll against all enemy creatures within 5ft of you but doesn't add your attribute modifier to damage dealt (unless that modifier is negative).

 # 157. - Wise Archery [UB]